 December 27, 1945: This ad published by MGM in the “Film Daily” trade magazine touts the studio’s upcoming releases by showing their busy lot and where the films were being made.

 December 27, 1946: Judy’s first recording session for The Pirate.
 From 2 p.m. to 3:25 p.m. she recorded “Love Of My Life.”
-This version was not used in the final film as the scene in which it was originally slated for was deleted.
-A new version was recorded in March 1947 and placed in a completely different part of the film, towards the end, as we see now see in the complete film.
+This version was not used in the final film as the scene that it was originally slated for was deleted.
+A new version was recorded in March 1947 and placed in a completely different part of the film, toward the end, as we see now see in the complete film.

 December 27, 1957: Judy developed several vocal problems and canceled four nights of shows at the Flamingo in Las Vegas where she was currently appearing.
 She returned on December 31st.